NASA guide to air-filtering houseplants

 The aptly named ‘Florist’s Mum’ proved most effective, alongside the Peace Lily, both shown to filter out amounts of benzene, formaldehyde, trichloroethylene, xylene, toluene and ammonia.

-While the research does date back over 25 years ago, the findings are have stood the test of time, and are regarded as the most comprehensive and accurate results to date.
+While the research does date back to 1989, the findings are have stood the test of time, and are regarded as the most comprehensive and accurate results to date.

 What's in our air?